Unity

 Force Quit | Try Again | Cancel

-This seems to happen consistently if the projects are stored on an EXFAT partition.
-Consider using another filesystem, such as NTFS if you still need projects accessible under both Windows and Linux.
+This seems to happen consistently if the projects are stored on an exFAT partition.
+Consider storing projects on NTFS.

 Crashing frequently with Nvidia #